AODaniel/AODaniel/README.md

 - 👋 Hi, I’m @AODaniel
 - 👀 I’m interested in Product Design
 - 🌱 I’m a Junior UIUX Designer
-- 💞️ I’m looking to collaborate on Projects in UXUX
+- 💞️ I’m looking to collaborate on Projects in UIUX
-- 📫 How to reach me olusegundaniel89@gmail.com
+- 📫 How to reach me adesanmi.odaniel@gmail.com

 <!---
 AODaniel/AODaniel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.